Why Stretching Won’t Save Your Frozen Shoulder: Do This Instead

 Frozen shoulder usually happens in three phases:

-1. Freezing Phase: Pain is the main problem, especially at night.
-Moving your shoulder becomes more painful, and this phase can last anywhere from 2 to 9 months.
+Freezing Phase: Pain is the main problem, especially at night.
+With pain becoming more painful overtime.
+This phase can last anywhere from 2 to 9 months.

-2. Frozen Phase: Pain starts to decrease, but stiffness gets worse.
-You lose more movement in your shoulder.
-This phase can last from 4 to 12 months.
+Frozen Phase: Pain starts to decrease, but stiffness gets worse.
+You continue to lose shoulder range of motion, and may last from 4 to 12 months.

-3. Thawing Phase: The shoulder slowly starts to get better.
-You gain back movement, but it can take anywhere from 5 to 24 months.
+Thawing Phase: Range of motion slowly increases, while pain slowly decreases.
+But it can take anywhere from 5 to 24 months.

-To check if someone has frozen shoulder, doctors will test how much you can move your shoulder by having you do different movements.
-They’ll compare how much active movement (how much you can move on your own) and passive movement (how much they can move your shoulder for you) you have.
+They will compare how much active movement you have (moving your shoulder on your own) and how much passive movement you have (moving your shoulder for you).
 If both are limited, frozen shoulder could be the cause.

 How is Frozen Shoulder Treated?

-Treating frozen shoulder can be tricky because every case is different.
-Here are some ways doctors might help:
+Treating frozen shoulder can be tricky because every persons experience and underlying drivers are different.

-• Exercise: Gentle exercises to improve movement and strengthen the shoulder.
+Exercise: Gentle exercises to improve mobility and strength.

-• Exposure Therapy: Gradually moving the shoulder to reduce fear and build confidence.
+Exposure Therapy: Gradual movement exposure to reduce fear and build confidence.

-• Massage: Sometimes massage can help if the shoulder stiffness is due to fear or stress.
+Massage: Sometimes massage can help if shoulder stiffness is due to fear or stress.

 ADDING FUNCTION